smrealms/smr/README.md

 ## Database
 SMR is using [Flyway](http://code.google.com/p/flyway) to deploy database patches.

-1. Download Flyway `wget http://flyway.googlecode.com/files/flyway-commandline-1.6.1-dist.tar.gz && tar -xvzf flyway-commandline-1.6.1-dist.tar.gz -C /opt`
+1. Download and untar Flyway
+`wget http://flyway.googlecode.com/files/flyway-commandline-1.6.1-dist.tar.gz && tar -xvzf flyway-commandline-1.6.1-dist.tar.gz -C /opt`
-2. Set the following options in /opt/flyway-commandline-1.6.1/conf/flyway.properties
+2. Set the following options in /opt/flyway-commandline-1.6.1/conf/flyway.properties `

-`flyway.driver=com.mysql.jdbc.Driver
+flyway.driver=com.mysql.jdbc.Driver
 flyway.url=jdbc:mysql://localhost/smr_live
 flyway.user=smr
 flyway.password=YOUR_DATABSE_PASSWORD`

 3. Download the Java MySQL Connector from http://www.mysql.de/downloads/connector/j
 4. Unzip it and put the jar into /opt/flyway-commandline-1.6.1/jars
-5. Direct sql folder to SMR patches `cd /opt/flyway-commandline-1.6.1 && rm -Rf sql && ln -s <GIT_ROOT_PATH>/db/patches sql´
+5. Direct sql folder to SMR patches
+`cd /opt/flyway-commandline-1.6.1 && rm -Rf sql && ln -s <GIT_ROOT_PATH>/db/patches sql`
-6. Initialize database ´./flyway.sh init´ which automatically creates the needed database tables and initializes the version
+6. Initialize database `./flyway.sh init` which automatically creates the needed database tables and initializes the version
 7. Run all patches `./flyway.sh migrate`

 If you start with an existing database you need to follow above steps 1 to 5 and initialize the databse with the following command:
 `./flyway.sh -initialVersion=1.6.39 init` which would mean that your current database equals the one from SMR 1.6.39.
-From this point on you can use `flyway.sh migrate` to update to latest database.
+From this point on you can use `./flyway.sh migrate` to update to latest database.
 After creating a user account I would recommend inserting a row into the permission table corresponding to the account you created and with a permission_id of 1 in order to give yourself admin permissions.

-In case you need to change database with a new version put a file called V<VERSION_NUMBER>__NAME.sql into db/patches folder.
+In case you need to change database with a new version put a file called `V<VERSION_NUMBER>__NAME.sql` into db/patches folder.
 One version can have multiple patches.

 # Coding Style